dewgong5/nwhacks2026/README.md

 ## 🚀 What Is This?

-AI Trading Arena is an interactive stock market simulation game built for **nwHacks 2026**.
+MarketMind is an AI-powered stock market simulation game built for **nwHacks 2026**.
 Watch AI agents from major financial institutions (Citadel, Jane Street, BlackRock, Vanguard) trade against each other in real-time, and create your own custom AI trading bot to compete!

 ### ✨ Key Features